 - A system backup or disk backup created with AOMEI Backupper can be restored to dissimilar hardware computer besides the original computer, just tick Universal Restore at restoration.

 - To protect unlimited PCs and servers within your company, you may choose AOMEI Backupper Technician Plus.
 It offers unlimited billable technical services to clients.
 It also enables you to copy installation directory for portable version creation.

 How it works to avoid server backup no enough space on the disk

 To create a schedule backup task and set up the retention policy for your Windows server backups to prevent no enough space on the disk, follow the instructions below:

 Daily/Weekly/Monthly: Once setting up, the backup task will running at a specific time, or daily, weekly, monthly to avoid backing up the same content manually.

 Event Triggers: You could trigger the backup event by the following events: User logon, User logoff, System startup, System shutdown.

 USB plug in: Once detecting the source or destination USB device of the task is plugged in, AOMEI Backupper will automatically back up the data on the USB or backup data to USB drive.

-Now you know why you meet the Windows Server backup not enough space on the disk error and the solution to figure it out.
+Now you know why you meet the Windows Server backup not enough space on the disk error and the solutions to figure it out.
 However, as long as you continue using WSB to backup your server, you may also meet the low disk space error sooner or later.

 If you want to avoid this problem altogether, you can try another backup tool - AOMEI Backupper Server.
 Its Disk Space Management feature would automatically delete old backups to free up space.
 What’s more, it offers more useful functions compared to WSB, such as multiple backup schedules.
-Go for it now and discover more!